kehantan/labbook/docs/cell_culture/trypsinise.rst

     * Usually I would use a micropipette.
 You can also use serological pipette, but be more cautious as the pipette gun has stronger suction, which might suck out the cell pellet.

 #.
 Flick or tap the centrifuge tube to break the cell pellet.
 #.
-Dispense 1 mL fresh complete DMEM to resuspend the cell pellet.
-Pipette repeatedly to break the cell pellet.
+Add 1 mL fresh complete DMEM to resuspend the cell pellet.
+Pipette repeatedly to break the cell pellet completely.
 #.
 The cell suspension can now be used for further processing or experiments.

 **Cells not detach properly**